Janpot/next-rpc/README.md

 ## When not to use rpc routes (yet)

-- **You need to handle sensitive data.** Currently there is no way to authenticate rpc routes yet.
+- **You need to handle sensitive data.** Currently there is no way to authenticate rpc routes.
 - **You need to fine grained control over the network layer.** You want to add certain caching logic in the network layer?
 Or you wnat strict control over how API handlers behave?
 Maybe you'd like to use existing node.js middleware?
 You can still use classic next.js API routes.

 I'm looking into all the available options for implementing a middleware style solution.
 I have some ideas, but for now I intend to just keep it simple and get some mileage out of this library first.